 Warning: fsnotifier will try to set up a watch for directory tree starting from the current directory – if a hierarchy is deep, there will be lots of output.

 The next step is to activate logging for watcher and see what's happening in real.

 Watcher utilizes "user" facility of syslog(3) – messages usually can be found in /var/log/user.log.
 Verbosity is regulated via FSNOTIFIER_LOG_LEVEL environment variable, possible values are: debug, info, warning, error, off.

-By default logging is switched off.
-To activate it set FSNOTIFIER_LOG_LEVEL to appropriate value before starting IDEA, e.g.:
+By default, logging is switched off.
+To activate it, set FSNOTIFIER_LOG_LEVEL to an appropriate value before starting IDEA, e.g.:

-Warning: "debug" verbosity level may produce really huge amount of messages – use with care.
+Warning: "debug" verbosity level may produce a really huge amount of messages – use with care.

-If you see something suspicious in logs please feel free to post it here as comment (or via attachment if your log is long enough).
+If you see something suspicious in logs please feel free to post it here as a comment (or as an attachment).